strogo/goal/manual/run/index.md

   - rm -rf ./tmp
 ```

+**All commands will be started from the root of your project.**

-**As a note, use of commands specific for some platform (such as `rm -rf` above) is discouraged.
+As a note, use of commands specific for some platform (such as `rm -rf` above) is discouraged.
-It is always better to use cross platform equivalents, if possible.**
+It is always better to use cross platform equivalents, if possible.

 ### Variables
 Commands may also include variables.
 The list of currently supported ones includes: